rmkx/APFP/README.md

 ## This plugin is fully functional but it's still in the beta stage.
 Please be patient and report bugs in the Issues tab, or in the **#bug-reports** channel in the Discord server.

+If you are interested the documentation, all of the components of APFP can be found [here](https://rmkx.github.io/APFP/site/)